-Garage sales are one of the best ways to find items to sell on Amazon that have a really high ROI (Return On Investment).
-Today, I’m going to start an ongoing series of garage sale tips and tricks that I’ve learned from years of garage sale shopping.
+Garage sales (also known as Yard Sales) are one of the best ways to find items to sell on Amazon that have a really high ROI (Return On Investment).
+Today, I’m going to share with you an ongoing series of garage sale tips and tricks that I’ve learned from years of garage sale shopping.
 During this ongoing series, I’ll be offering you general strategies, specific tips, items to be on the lookout for, and mistakes not to make.
 We’ll talk about how to get the most bang out of your time and money.

 Today’s tip is one that has made me a lot of money:

 Don’t judge a garage sale by its driveway.